 The Consequences of Distracted Driving

-Every year, thousands of people are injured or killed in car crashes as a result of distracted driving.
-This can have devastating physical, emotional, and financial consequences for innocent victims and their families, so if you live near Clayton County and were injured in a crash caused by another driver’s negligence, it is critical to contact an experienced car accident attorney who can help you seek compensation for your losses.Causes of Distracted Driving
+Every year, thousands of people are injured or killed in car crashes as a consequence of distracted driving.
+This can have devastating physical, emotional, and financial results for innocent victims and their families, so if you live near Clayton County and were injured in a crash caused by another driver’s negligence, it is critical to contact an experienced Atlanta car accident attorney who can help you seek compensation for your losses.Causes of Distracted Driving

 According to the Centers for Disease Control and Prevention (CDC), there are three types of distracted driving: